binxiaoff/core/doc/technical/coding-standard.rst

  - The annotation ``@var`` is not required if it's the same as the type hint.
 But it should be not ignore if the cases that the type hint cannot cover.
 For exemple, such as ``@var string[]``

 API platform
- - Serializer group naming convention: the group name is named in format ``entityName[:decorator]:action``. ``entityName`` and ``decorator`` is in lower camel case.
-The available actions are follow:
+ - The group name must be in the following format : ``entityName[:decorator]:action``. ``entityName`` and ``decorator`` is in lower camel case.
+ - The group must always be put in the entity with which its name starts.
+For example, ``project:read`` must be put in ``Project``.
+ - Available actions:

-   - read: general normalize context
+    - ``read``: general normalize context
-   - write: general denormalize context
+    - ``write``: general denormalize context
-   - create: denormalize context dedicated to the creation, POST action
+    - ``create``: denormalize context dedicated to the creation, POST action
-   - update: denormalize context dedicated to the update (not available for creation), PUT or PATCH action The optional ``decorator`` is used
+    - ``update``: denormalize context dedicated to the update (not available for creation), PUT or PATCH action
+ - The optional ``decorator`` is used:
     - if we need some dynamic group for some users or roles (ex: ``project:admin:read`` is used for the fields only available for the site admin the project's arranger)
     - if we need some specific group for a dedicated consumer (ex: ``project:projectParticipation:read`` the field is only available for the nested ``project`` in ``ProjectParticipation``)
+ - For each resource operation:
-   For each operation, the general context should always be presented.
+    - the general context should always be presented.
 For example, if we want to define the groups for a PUT, we put ``entityName:write`` and ``entityName:update`` at the same time.
- - Serializer group placement: the group must alway be put in the entity with which its name starts.
-For example, ``project:read`` must be put in ``Project``
+    - it should use its own custom security access control.
+For example, we should not do ``"security": "is_granted('view', object.subresource)"`` that call a voter of an other resource.

 Doctrine
  - Use annotations for meta-data
+ - Use ``trait`` for the repeated columns in different tables
+ - Name the FK column without the id.
+Ex: the name of ``id_client_submitter`` (which is a FK of Clients) in Project entity should named after ``submitterClient``.
+ - The use of the named bind is required
+ - About validation, favor the use of Doctrine asserts and constraint callback methods if no need to call external service
  - Use Query Builder
  - The queries should be put in xRepository classes
  - The usage of ``EntityManager::getRepository()`` should be avoided.
 Use ``ManagerRegistry::getManagerForClass()`` instead.
 Thus "repositoryClass" attribut of Entity may be ignored, if there is no usage.
- - Use ``trait`` for the repeted columns in different tables
- - Name the FK column without the id.
-Ex: the name of ``id_client_submitter`` (which is a FK of Clients) in Project entity should named after ``submitterClient``.
- - The use of the named bind is required

 Doctrine Migration
  - The ticket number must put in  "getDescription()".
  - Use ``INSERT IGNORE`` for the insertion of translations
  - One call to ``addSql()`` for one SQL statement.
- - Alwas provide ``down()``, if possible.
+ - Always provide ``down()``, if possible.
  - Always modify the entity classes.
-Don't modify the database directely.
+Don't modify the database directly.
 Then, use ``doctrine:migrations:diff`` to generate a migration.
  - One migration per ticket
  - Don't put sensitive data in the migration (personal data, password, etc...)
+ - Don't modify an existing migration, generate a new one.

 SQL
 We choose to stick to `SQL Style Guide <https://www.sqlstyle.guide/>`_

 We add also our own rules as follow :
  - The use of ``USING`` for SQL joins is strongly discouraged
  - The names of the tables are in the singular
  - The SQL keywords must be in capital letters